 Pro tip: Ensure that your presentation matches what your audience wants to read.
 Not every client proposal will be identical.
 Make changes based on the prospective client, the industry, and their needs.

-Understanding your prospect’s needs is key to delivering the right solution.
+Understanding your buyer’s needs is key to delivering the right solution.
 You can do this with proper customer research.
-You may find there are additional challenges the prospect hasn’t thought through completely.
+You may find there are additional challenges the buyer hasn’t thought through completely.
 This is a great opportunity to build value in your solution.

 As you’re developing this section address these questions: